DrenTey/CCf-CertProj-02-TributeP/README.md

 # CCf-CertProj-02-TributeP
-Project done for Responsive Web Design Certification from freeCodeCamp 26.06.2026: Big update to Vue 3
+Project done for Responsive Web Design Certification from freeCodeCamp

+26.06.2026: Big update to Vue 3
-Previous files have been moved to Archive#1 Branch.
+- Previous files have been moved to Archive#1 Branch.
+- Most of the elements have been preserved.

 ## Aim of the project: